What Is a Sports Hernia?

 Diagnosis

 The diagnosis of a sports hernia begins with a thorough history and physical exam.
 There are no specific blood tests or radiologic imaging studies that pinpoint this entity.
-It is essentially a diagnosis of exclusion, meaning that a number of other diagnostic possibilities must be ruled out before accepting the presence of a sports hernia.
+MRI of the pelvis can be helpful but is not highly accurate.
+Thus, a sports hernia is essentially a diagnosis of exclusion, meaning that a number of other diagnostic possibilities must be ruled out before making the diagnosis.
 While it may be possible for a sports hernia to coexist with an inguinal hernia, it is very uncommon.

 Treatment

-In most cases, conservative treatment of sports hernias with rest and physical therapy has a low success rate.
+In most cases, conservative treatment of sports hernias with rest and physical therapy has a very low success rate.
 The surgical approach predominantly aims to strengthen the groin to counter the excessive forces generated by the strong adductors of the leg.
-This can be accomplished with either a tissue repair of the damaged groin structures or reinforcement with mesh materials.
+This can be accomplished using the Shouldice technique to perform a repair and reinforcement of the damaged groin structures.
 While other surgical approaches have been proposed, they lack overall acceptance by the surgical community.

-Typical recovery requires three to four weeks of rest followed by a period of intense physical therapy to reach maximum athletic capacity.
-In most cases patients are able to return to full participation in athletic activities.
+Typical recovery requires three to four weeks of rest followed by a period of progressive physical therapy to reach maximum athletic capacity.
+Following completion of the physical therapy program, most patients are able to return to full participation in athletic activities.